whria78/can/README.md

 Please check the test folders - [DATA/asan], [DATA/snu], [DATA/pad], [DATA/seven], [DATA/water], [DATA/edin], [DATA/mednode]

-cf) Edinburgh dataset [DATA/edin] is a commercial dataset
+cf) Edinburgh dataset [DATA/edin] is a commercial dataset.

-:warning: **All images should be squared off with cropped edges.**
+:warning: **All images should be squared off with cropped edges.
+Please refer to the composition of Asan & Snu images**

 ```.bash
 # An example of training a Efficient-Lite0 with GAN5000 & Testing with SNU dataset